physcrowley/physcrowley.github.io/pages/bbc/personal.md

 I will use the following tools to keep track of my progress:

-- Flow State "Time and Task" chat where I post estimated time and name of task then repost the actual time required.
-This chat is used by others for the same purpose
+- [Flow State](https://enter.ourflowstate.com/) "Time and Task" chat where I post estimated time and name of task then repost the actual time required.
+This chat is used by others for the same purpose.
+  - _I have been using Bobby Lyte's Flow State podcasts for years and did not cancel my Patreon subscription even during the leanest of the post-pandemic years.
+He has helped me get better at using the time that I must structure for myself._
+  - _The tool of his I actually use on the regular, aside from the chat, is the [daily playlist](https://www.flowstateradio.com/) which has been progressively optimised to reduce distraction_
 - Pocket notebook with checklists
 - Files generated